-- In Naples we presented some ideas fur further developments in the UWS - We have considered that starting work on the Parameter description layer is more profitable (and useful through the VO, beyond the UWS scope) - This layer - Could work as an additional (and optional) component of UWS - Makes interoperability straightforward by checking automatically if two (or more) services could be 'piped' into a given workflow
+- In Naples we presented some ideas for further developments in the UWS - We have start working on a layer we called Parameter description language. - It quickly appeared that this layer - Could work as an additional (and optional) component of UWS - Could be profitable transversally into the VO context. - Makes interoperability straightforward by checking automatically if two (or more) services could be 'piped' into a given workflow

-- In Naples we presented some ideas fur further developments in the UWS - We have considered that starting work on the Parameter description layer is more profitable (and useful through the VO, beyond the UWS scope) - This layer - Could work as an additional (and optional) component of UWS - Makes interoperability straightforward by checking automatically if two (or more) services could be 'piped' into a given workflow - Our needs comes from the requirements of Theory Group: they would like to deploy online codes with complex sets of in(out)put data.
+- In Naples we presented some ideas for further developments in the UWS - We have start working on a layer we called Parameter description language. - It quickly appeared that this layer - Could work as an additional (and optional) component of UWS - Could be profitable transversally into the VO context. - Makes interoperability straightforward by checking automatically if two (or more) services could be 'piped' into a given workflow - Our needs comes from the requirements of Theory Group: they would like to deploy online codes with complex sets of in(out)put data making them interoperable with databases (Sim-DB, spectra, images,...).

-- Finely describe the set of parameters (inputs & outputs) of a given service in a way that - Could be understood easily by humans - Could be interpreted and handled by a computer
+- Finely describe the set of parameters (inputs & outputs) of a given service (in the largest informatics sense) in a way that - Could be understood easily by humans - Could be interpreted and handled by a computer

-- Finely describe the set of parameters (inputs & outputs) of a given service in a way that - Could be understood easily by humans - Could be interpreted and handled by a computer - Describe complex relations and constraints on and between parameters
+- Finely describe the set of parameters (inputs & outputs) of a given service (in the largest informatics sense) in a way that - Could be understood easily by humans - Could be interpreted and handled by a computer - Describe complex relations and constraints on and between parameters

-- Finely describe the set of parameters (inputs & outputs) of a given service in a way that - Could be understood easily by humans - Could be interpreted and handled by a computer - Describe complex relations and constraints on and between parameters
+- Finely describe the set of parameters (inputs & outputs) of a given service (in the largest informatics sense) in a way that - Could be understood easily by humans - Could be interpreted and handled by a computer - Describe complex relations and constraints on and between parameters